Evidenced Based Treatments that work.

 What treatments are available for PTSD?

-Our therapists have engaged in trauma specific training for evidenced based treatment of the symptoms of trauma including Cognitive Behavioural Therapy for Trauma and Cognitive Processing Therapy.
-Both these approaches have demonstrated good outcomes for recovery and symptom management.
+Our therapists have engaged in trauma specific training for evidenced based treatment of the symptoms of trauma including EMDR, Cognitive Behavioural Therapy for Trauma and Cognitive Processing Therapy.
+All of these approaches have demonstrated good outcomes for recovery and symptom management.